w3bsuki/twistlycbdz/refactoring-progress.md

   - Created data file structure for storing benefits data separately
   - Ensured consistent styling with theme-specific colors and gradients
   - Added standard features like satisfaction ratings and effect times
+- [x] Create shared CategoryFeaturedProducts component
+  - Implemented a flexible product showcase component for all product categories
+  - Created standard ProductItem interface for consistent product data structure
+  - Built responsive product grid and carousel in a single component
+  - Added theme-specific styling for all product cards and UI elements
 - [x] Create category theme definitions
   - Defined consistent theme objects for each product category
   - Created Health, Beauty, Sport, Pet, and Hybrid themes with appropriate colors
   - Standardized color naming and usage patterns
 - [x] Update category pages to use shared components
-  - Updated Pet CBD page to use the shared CategoryHero and CategoryBenefits components
+  - Updated Pet CBD page to use the shared components (Hero, Benefits, FeaturedProducts)
-  - Updated Health & Wellness page to use the shared CategoryHero and CategoryBenefits components
+  - Updated Health & Wellness page to use the shared components (Hero, Benefits, FeaturedProducts)
   - Preserved all page-specific content while standardizing structure
   - Removed redundant page-specific components
+  - Created consistent data files for all shared components

 ### Next Steps:
 Continue implementing shared components for other section types:
-1. Create CategoryFeaturedProducts component for product showcases
-2. Create CategoryTestimonials component for testimonials
+1. Create CategoryTestimonials component for testimonials
-3. Create CategoryFaq component for FAQ sections
+2. Create CategoryFaq component for FAQ sections
-4. Create CategoryCta component for call-to-action sections
+3. Create CategoryCta component for call-to-action sections

 And continue updating additional pages to use these shared components.